therealjflf/hesutils/docs/hes_filsys.rst

     joe.filsys          TXT    "NFS /export/home/joe nfssrv rw /mnt/nfs/home/joe"
     joe.filsys          TXT    "nfs nfssrv:/export/home/joe rw /mnt/nfs/home/joe"

-In the generic case, the device contains both the NFS server and the export path.
+In the generic record, the device contains both the NFS server and the export path.

-Selection of the record format in `<The automatic FILSYS records>`_ is done via the ``FSTYPE``: if it's "NFS" (all caps), then it's the classic path.
+Selection of the record format in `The automatic FILSYS records`_ is done via the ``FSTYPE``: if it's "NFS" (all caps), then it's the classic path.
 If it's "nfs" or "nfs4", then it's the generic format.